 An impairment of an investment in non-marketable securities that is deemed to be other-than-temporary results in a reduction in its carrying amount to its estimated fair value.
 The resulting impairment loss is charged to earnings at that time.
-To determine whether an impairment is other-than-temporary, the Company primarily considers the financial condition of the investee, reasons for the impairment, the severity and duration of the impairment, changes in value subsequent to period end and forecasted performance of the investee.
+To determine whether an impairment is other-than-temporary, management primarily considers the financial condition of the investee, reasons for the impairment, the severity and duration of the impairment, changes in value subsequent to period end and forecasted performance of the investee.

-(h) Property, Plant, and Equipment
+(g) Property, Plant and Equipment

-Property, plant, and equipment consists primarily of land purchased in August 2005 as the construction site of the Company's new headquarters which was completed in November 2006, and machinery and equipment used in the design and development of products, and is stated at cost.
-Depreciation on building and machinery and equipment commences when the asset is ready for its intended use and is calculated on the straight-line method over the estimated useful lives of the assets which range as follows: building, 25 years, machinery and equipment, generally three to six years.
+Property, plant and equipment consists primarily of land purchased in August 2005 as the construction site of the Company's new headquarters which was completed in November 2006, and machinery and equipment used in the design and development of products, and is stated at cost.
+Depreciation on building and machinery and equipment commences when the asset is ready for its intended use and is calculated on the straight-line method over the estimated useful lives of the assets which range as follows: building 25 years, building improvements, 6 to 16 years, machinery and equipment, generally three to six years.
 Leasehold improvements are amortized on a straight line basis over the shorter of the lease term or the estimated useful life of the asset.
-Software is amortized on a straight line basis over estimated useful lives ranging from two to four years.
+Software is amortized on a straight line basis over estimated useful lives ranging from two to five years.